 About Instant Pot Opelousas:

 It turns out that Instant Pot Opelousas is good, crazy good.
 I made it, then turned around and made it again, good.
 And then I made it again!
 And now I’m wondering how long I have to wait to make it again so that people won’t think I’m nuts.
 Although maybe that’s not even a deciding factor in the nuts category; I may have a few other strikes against me, including being a food-obsessed food blogger!

 Making Instant Pot Opelousas:

-You will not believe the difference that few minutes spent makes in the texture of any rice done up in the Instant Pot.
-Each grain is beautifully cooked, fluffy and separate and there isn’t any dull sogginess to the rice at all.
+You will not believe the difference that a few minutes spent makes in the texture of any rice done up in the Instant Pot.
+Each grain is beautifully cooked, fluffy, and separate and there isn’t any dull sogginess to the rice at all.
 That being said, some people do like their rice just a bit on the wetter side.
 I’ve got you covered in the recipe, below.
 Just add the barest touch of more liquid.